Akinesia112/album_cover_arrangement/README.md

 1. Clone or download this repo.
 2. Set `ALBUM_DIR` to the path of your image folder.
-3. Adjust parameters in the top of the sketch:
+3. Adjust parameters at the top of the sketch:
    ```
    int[] sizeOptions = {100, 80, 50,30};  // album cover size from large to small
    int sampleN = 30;      // Number of target placements